jdeck88/T3/README.md

 ## discovery

 Automated subsumption relationship discovery relying on previously acquired training set data.
+I first attempted to install the actual software on my own computer but was never able to get source code running.
+Just to follow this proof of concept i wrote a python wrapper around the clearOnto website.
 The following script should theoretically work, assuming the clearOnto website is up:

 ```
 python process.py discovery sample/output/sample_ocr.txt sample/output/sample_discovery.csv